metio/terraform-provider-k8s/docs/data-sources/postgres_operator_crunchydata_com_pg_admin_v1beta1_manifest.md

 Optional:

 - `files` (Attributes List) Files allows the user to mount projected volumes into the pgAdmin container so that files can be referenced by pgAdmin as needed. (see [below for nested schema](#nestedatt--spec--config--files))
+- `gunicorn` (Map of String) Settings for the gunicorn server.
+More info: https://docs.gunicorn.org/en/latest/settings.html
 - `ldap_bind_password` (Attributes) A Secret containing the value for the LDAP_BIND_PASSWORD setting.
 More info: https://www.pgadmin.org/docs/pgadmin4/latest/ldap.html (see [below for nested schema](#nestedatt--spec--config--ldap_bind_password))
 - `settings` (Map of String) Settings for the pgAdmin server process.
 Keys should be uppercase and values must be constants.
 More info: https://www.pgadmin.org/docs/pgadmin4/latest/config_py.html